lovelinuxalot/nomad-test/README.md

 This project describes on how to setup a simple Cluster for running workloads.

-**NOTE** This is not intended for a production cluster.
+**NOTE:** This is not intended for a production cluster.
 Only for learning and testing purposes

 ## Overview